 While quitting smoking can cause back pain, this increase in pain is temporary and occurs due to the nicotine withdrawal process.

-When you smoked, nicotine triggered the release of dopamine in the brain which masked any pre-existing back pain.
 When you quit, your body may experience heightened sensitivity to pain due to the drop-off of nicotine.
 This will level out within one month of quitting, once your nicotine withdrawal subsides.

 Smoking, on the other hand, can actually cause a number of back conditions and significantly worsen back pain and spinal conditions, including degenerative disc disease, osteoporosis, and fibromyalgia.
-Smoking also interferes with the body’s ability to heal properly, and for this reason, many surgeons consider smokers ineligible for spinal surgery.

 Quitting smoking is the best thing you can do for your back pain.
 The process can be challenging, but you don’t have to do it alone.